Historical Studies (SFHS

 © 2008 by the Society for French Historical Studies, all rights reserved.

-The Society for French Historical Studies
+The Society for French Historical Studies permits the electronic distribution

-Maintained by the H-France Web Editorial Team
+by the H-France Web Editorial

 Society for French Historical Studies

-61st Annual Conference
+62nd Annual Conference

+The Program Committee welcomes panel proposals on the conference theme as well as panels or papers on all subjects of the history of France, the French Empire, and other Francophone countries, as well as France within a global or transnational framework.
+We encourage individuals to organize complete panels composed of two or (preferably) three papers, a chair and a commentator, but we will make every effort to combine single papers into coherent panels.
 The Program Committee is available to help individuals who would like to develop panels that cut across traditional periodizations but who need assistance in making connections to scholars outside their specialization.
 Roundtables and other formats will also be considered.
-In conjunction with H-France and the Society’s Technology Committee, we also welcome proposals for sessions to be webcast on topics of broad interest.
+In conjunction with H-France and the society’s Technology Committee, we also welcome proposals for sessions to be webcast on topics of broad interest.

 Please do not send proposals for papers that have already been presented or published or that are scheduled for presentation elsewhere.
 All conference participants must be members of the Society for French Historical Studies in good standing at the time of the conference.
-Please be aware that program participants are required to pay both the Conference Registration Fee and the SFHS Membership Dues.
-Membership Dues are to be paid directly to the Duke University Press, which maintains the official SFHS membership list.
+Proposals (in English or French) must be submitted in digital format to the conference website:http://vanderbi.lt/sfhr.
+For any additional information or clarification, please email firstname.lastname@example.org.